DamRsn/NeuralNote/README.md

 NeuralNote is the audio plugin that brings **state-of-the-art Audio to MIDI conversion** into your favorite Digital Audio Workstation.

-It works with any tonal instrument (voice included), supports polyphonic transcription and pitch bends, and is **lightweight and very fast**.
-Also, the generated MIDI notes can be Scale and Time quantized directly in the plugin as a post-processing step.
+- Works with any tonal instrument (voice included)
+- Supports polyphonic transcription
+- Supports pitch bends
+- Lightweight and very fast transcription
+- Can scale and time quantize transcribed MIDI directly in the plugin

 NeuralNote comes as a simple AudioFX plugin (VST3/AU/Standalone app) to be applied on the track to transcribe.